CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ New and Trending ⚡

-GitPack v1.0 has been officially released as of Decrmber 31st, 2023.
-Check out the plethora of tools offered [here](https://github.com/TechDreams-Innovations/Gitpack-v1.0)!
+HypeEm 1.0 is under development as of February 2024.
+Check out the plethora of tools currently offered [here](https://github.com/TechDreams-Innovations/HypeEm)!

 ### About me @CodeMaster7000